mcramm/mcramm.github.io/_drafts/om-comparison.markdown

               (let [value (<! size)]
                 (om/transact! app :size (fn [_] value)))))))
 {% endhighlight %}

+And then we\'ll add the input.
+Since we\'re getting the value off in the input in a similar way as before, I created a small helper to do this.
+I would place this function at the top of your source file, underneath the atom:

+{% highlight clojure %}
+    (defn get-value [owner ref]
+      (-> (om/get-node owner ref)
+          .-value))
+{% endhighlight %}

 {% highlight clojure %}
     (dom/div nil
             (dom/input #js {:type "range"